|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

 To create an instance store-backed Linux AMI, start from an instance that you've launched from an existing instance store-backed Linux AMI.
-After you've customized the instance to suit your needs, bundle and register a new AMI, which you can use to launch new instances with these customizations.
+After you've customized the instance to suit your needs, bundle the volume and register a new AMI, which you can use to launch new instances with these customizations.

 If you'd prefer to create an instance store-backed Windows AMI, see Creating an Instance Store-Backed Windows AMI in the Amazon Elastic Compute Cloud Microsoft Windows Guide.

-The AMI creation progress is different for instance store-backed AMIs.
+The AMI creation process is different for instance store-backed AMIs.
 For more information about the differences between Amazon EBS-backed and instance store-backed instances, see Storage for the Root Device.
 To create an Amazon EBS-backed Linux AMI, see Creating an Amazon EBS-Backed Linux AMI.